Series · Aliyun PAI · Chapter 3

 • Image URL is region-specific.
 The dsw-registry-vpc.cn-shanghai.cr.aliyuncs.com prefix only works inside the Shanghai VPC; use the matching one for your region or pulls will time out.

-The console “Training Jobs” view gives you logs, GPU utilization, network throughput, and AIMaster events.
-From the SDK you can stream logs:
+The console’s “Training Jobs” view provides logs, GPU utilization, network throughput, and AIMaster events.
+You can also stream logs from the SDK:

 1